ganelson/inweb/guide/Chapter 4/InwebClassic Notation.md

 ## Commentary syntax

-As noted above, this is (by default) neither Markdown nor TeX — though note that this can be changed by applying //Conventions//. `InwebClassic` notation has the convention `commentary uses simplified markup` by default, and that is indeed simple:

-- code excerpts use vertical strokes `|like this|`;
-- mathematics is written in dollar signs, as in `$n^2$`;
-- and displayed mathematics in double-dollar signs;
-- footnotes are written in square brackets, `[1]`, and follow the same conventions as in Markdown commentary;
-- links are written either `//thus//` or in Markdown syntax, and follow the same conventions as in Markdown commentary;
-- quotations are introduced `>>`.

-As an example of the latter:
+As noted above, commentary follows Markdown syntax.
+So for example a quotation can be made using leading `>` signs:

-	>> You sit on the veranda drinking tea and your ducklings swim on the pond, and everything smells good... and there are gooseberries.
+	> You sit on the veranda drinking tea and your ducklings swim on the pond,
+	> and everything smells good... and there are gooseberries.
 (Anton Chekhov)

+But there are additional syntaxes for inserting displayed material or gadgets.
-A particular difference is the way that quoted text, or code from a different program entirely, is written.
-In Markdown, this would simply be indented.
+In regular Markdown, this would simply be indented:

 	= (text)
 	This is some plain text being quoted.